KQM-git/GINews/readme.md

 - There is an issue whereby there is a small probability that Arlecchino's "Masque of the Red Death" state will have an abnormal effect on her Normal Attack DMG increase.
 This issue will be fixed in a future update.
 Please stay tuned for future notices.

+〓2024/05/14 23:50:00 (global) Update Details〓

+There is an issue whereby if players actively quit the match during the "Windtrace: Seekers and Strategy" event, there is a probability that the prompt "Game Ended" would appear, resulting in an abnormal results calculation.
+The Quit function has been temporarily disabled for event matches.

 〓2024/05/14 16:05:00 (global) Update Details〓

 Adds graphics compatibility support for the new iPad series: iPad Pro (13-inch) (M4), iPad Pro (11-inch) (M4), iPad Air (13-inch) (M2), and iPad Air (11-inch) (M2).